Corporate Social Responsibility of Natural Stone Supplier – Regatta Universal Exports

 - Details regarding the wages and other benefits to the workers have to be made clear at the time of employment.

-- Monthly salary of the workers is either given by cash or by cheque as per the ease of the employee with salary slips.
+- The monthly salary of the workers is either given by cash or by cheque as per the ease of the employee with salary slips.

 Management System for employee welfare: